rosita-hormann/lil-rose/README.md

 #### Some facts about me:

 - :milky_way: I’m currently working at ALMA Observatory.
-- 🌱 I’m learning Flask, Node, Typescript and Angularjs, among other things.
+- 🌱 I’m learning Flask, Node, Angular and React, among other things.
 - 🔬 I’m looking for help with outreaching in Computing and Informatics.
-- 💬 Ask me about Git, Linux, Python, SQLAlchemy, Docker, Kubernetes, Terraform, Cassandra database and KairosDB.
+- 💬 Ask me about Git, Linux, Python, SQLAlchemy, Docker, Kubernetes, Terraform, Cassandra and KairosDB.